Costochondritis vs. Heart Attack: Knowing the Difference

 - Recovering properly and avoiding activities that aggravate the pain

-- Using a chest brace or wrap for support
+- Using a chest brace or supportive wrap

 - Getting enough rest and avoiding strenuous activities